WhiteRabbitSystems/terraform-provider-stripe/docs/resources/account.md

 - `company_vat_id` (String)
 - `company_verification_document_back` (String) The back of a document returned by a [file upload](https://stripe.com/docs/api#create_file) with a `purpose` value of `additional_verification`.
 - `company_verification_document_front` (String) The front of a document returned by a [file upload](https://stripe.com/docs/api#create_file) with a `purpose` value of `additional_verification`.
+- `controller_fees_payer` (String) A value indicating the responsible payer of a bundle of Stripe fees for pricing-control eligible products on this account.
+Learn more about [fee behavior on connected accounts](https://docs.stripe.com/connect/direct-charges-fee-payer-behavior).
+- `controller_losses_payments` (String) A value indicating who is liable when this account can't pay back negative balances from payments.
+- `controller_requirement_collection` (String) A value indicating responsibility for collecting requirements on this account.
+Only returned when the Connect application retrieving the resource controls the account.
+- `controller_stripe_dashboard_type` (String) A value indicating the Stripe dashboard this account has access to independent of the Connect application.
 - `country` (String) The country in which the account holder resides, or in which the business is legally established.
 This should be an ISO 3166-1 alpha-2 country code.
 For example, if you are in the United States and the business for which you're creating an account is legally represented in Canada, you would use `CA` as the country for the account being created.
 Available countries include [Stripe's global markets](https://stripe.com/global) as well as countries where [cross-border payouts](https://stripe.com/docs/connect/cross-border-payouts) are supported.
 - `default_currency` (String) Three-letter ISO currency code representing the default currency for the account.
-This must be a currency that [Stripe supports in the account's country](https://stripe.com/docs/payouts).
+This must be a currency that [Stripe supports in the account's country](https://docs.stripe.com/payouts).
 - `documents_bank_account_ownership_verification_files` (List of String)
 - `documents_company_license_files` (List of String)
 - `documents_company_memorandum_of_association_files` (List of String)